 Here are the top-four tips for making your PrestaShop store lightning quick.
 Enjoy!

 Web Hosting is huge, and you should be prepared to pay for it.
 Sure, companies offer hosting for $1 to $3 a month, but many of those solutions are not suited for your e-commerce website.

 Think of your hosting service like an engine, the better the engine, the faster the site.

 What many hosting providers won’t tell you is that they have specific number — a quota if you will – of websites that must be shared on a single server.

 Normally, a server shares its processors with few thousand websites, and with that in mind how much processing power do you think your site actually gets with a sub-tier hosting provider?

 If you’re a high-volume, high-traffic store, or maybe you just care about performance, then I suggest a premium hosting package.

 To be frank, having a fast site translates into more sales, so why not pay a few extra dollars a month for a world-class hosting solution?

-The hosting companies I recommend are A2 Hosting and Bluehost.
-I have used both of them for years, and they have provided excellent performance and support.
-Not to mention, both offer a one-click, simple-script installation of PrestaShop for new users!
+The hosting company I recommend is InMotion.
+I have used them for years, and they have provided excellent performance and support.
+Not to mention, they offer a one-click, simple-script installation of PrestaShop for new users!

 2. Disable and uninstall unused modules